cvisco/eslint-plugin-requirejs/README.md

     $ npm install --save-dev eslint
     $ npm install --save-dev eslint-plugin-requirejs

+### Installing Older Versions

+Please note: this plugin requires ESLint **version 2.x or greater**.
+If you need to use it with an older version of ESLint, you may install a specific, previous version of the plugin:

+    $ npm install --save-dev eslint-plugin-requirejs@0.10.0

 ## Configuration

 Add the `plugins` section to your [config](http://eslint.org/docs/user-guide/configuring) file if not already present and specify `eslint-plugin-requirejs` as a plugin.
 The `eslint-plugin-` prefix may be omitted: